gerold-penz/gp-contacts-organizer/README.md

-# gp-address-butler
+# GP Address Butler

-CardDAV client for managing contact data.
-Ideal for Nexcloud contacts.
+Web app for managing adresses.
+Ideal for Nexcloud contacts or any other CardDAV server.